meilisearch/documentation/learn/security/tenant_tokens.md

 const token = client.generateTenantToken(searchRules, expiryDate, apiKey);
 ```

+As you can see, there are three main elements necessary to generate a tenant token: search rules, expiry dates, and API keys.

+### Using a tenant token with an SDK

 The resulting token, stored on the `token` variable, can then be sent back to the front-end and used to make queries that will only return results whose `user_id` attribute equals the current user's ID:

 ```js